-sighting the camera

-Grip the camera with both hands and look through the eyepiece.
-Hold the camera at that distance from the eye which allows you to frame the subject in that view frame of the finder which corresponds to the lens mounted on the camera.
-Frame the subject in the middle (bold) frame with the standard (50mm) lens; in the center (smallest) frame with the telephoto (80mm) lens; and in the outside (largest) frame with the wide-angle (35mm) lens.
-The horizontal indicators near the top and on both sides of each view frame provide for parallax The illustrations at the right, showing the positions for horizontal and vertical pictures, are intended as a guide for holding the camera steady; other positions, of course, are possible.
+CLOSE-UPS: Dotted lines show what will appear in final picture relative to what is seen in finder. sighting the camera Grip the camera with both hands and look through the eyepiece.
+To sight the pictures properly, hold the camera at that distance from the eye which allows you to frame the subject within the luminous view-frame.
+When the camera is held either horizontally or vertically, note the two pointers, one on each side near the top of the view-frame.
+With close-up subjects from $2\frac{1}{2}$ to 6 feet, the subject must be seen within imaginary lines, drawn between each set of pointers, and the opposite sides of the view-frame.
+The illustrations at the right, showing the positions for horizontal and vertical pictures, are intended as a guide for holding the camera steady; other positions, of course, are possible.
 Try a few positions to see which is best.

-correction at close distances.
-Therefore, when the camera is focused for distances from 6 feet to the minimum focusing distance, the indicators show the upper edge of the picture when the camera is held horizontally.
-The part thus eliminated at the top of the frame is added to the bottom.\ focusing Hold the camera in the picturetaking position and look through the eyepiece.
-You will see the subject outlined by one of the luminous view frames.
-In the center of the field of view you will also notice the rangefinder field in the form of a round spot.
+focusing Hold the camera in the picture-taking position and look through the eyepiece.
+You will see the subject outlined by the luminous view-frame.
+In the center of the field of view you will also notice a diamond-shaped rangefinder field.
 Until the camera is focused for the correct distance, this field shows a double image of the subject.
 To set the distance correctly turn the focusing knob (shown on page 3) until the outlines of the double image move together and coincide, so that only one image is visible.
-The lens is now set for the film plane†-to-subject distance. \The four vertical pointers, two on the base and two on the top of the 50mm frame, indicate the boundaries for pictures with the Stereo Attachment.
+The lens is now accurately set for the film plane-to-subject distance.
+Practice focusing in this way with various subjects at different distances-close the camera now and then, and pretend that you have just noticed a good subject and want to focus the camera on it.
+Open the camera and focus quickly.
+Practice with the camera held in both the vertical and horizontal positions.
 The film plane location corresponds to the rear top edge of the camera.